indro-robotics/Documentation/source/Gazebo/Installation.rst

 Installation
 ==============

-Gazebo is a 3D simulator able to show real world models of robots in complex environments.
+Gazebo is a free 3D simulator able to show real world models of robots in complex environments.
 Gazebo requires a Linux environment.
 In these tutorials we will be using Gazebo 11 paired with ROS Noetic.
 You can download and see more information on Gazebo `here <http://gazebosim.org/>`_.

 1. To install Gazebo9, open a terminal and enter